ztwww2222/cfxhttp/docs/en.md

  * Workers do not support UDP.
 Applications require UDP feature will not work.
 Such as DNS.
  * Workers have CPU executing-time limit.
 Applications require long-term connection would disconnect randomly.
 Such as downloading big file.
  * DoH feature is no for xray-core, use DoT in `config.json` instead. e.g. `tcp://8.8.8.8:53`
- * Enable one of ws or xhttp transport is ok, no need to enable both.
+ * Enable one of ws or xhttp transport as needed.
+It's a bit wasteful to enable both.
  * XHTTP transport can only deploy on Cloudflare workers. [issue #2](https://github.com/vrnobody/cfxhttp/issues/2)
  * The more people knows of this script, the sooner this script got banned.